Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 }

-Treat DAGs Like Software
+Treat DAGs as Software

 Common Pitfalls to Avoid

-Variable.get() hits the metadata DB.
-Calling it at top level of a DAG file once per parse cycle will melt your database.
-Use Variable.get(..., default_var=...) inside callables, or use Jinja templating ({{ var.value.my_key }}), which is lazily resolved.
+Caution, variable overuse: Variable.get() queries the metadata database.
+Calling it at the top level of a DAG file once per parse cycle will overload the database.
+Variable.get(..., default_var=...) should be used inside callables, or Jinja templating ({{ var.value.my_key }}), which is resolved lazily.

 A Complete Production ETL Example